This is a thick and flavorful meat sauce. An added bonus it’s easy to make!

 - 1 6 oz. can tomato paste

-Add onions and garlic and cook for 2 minutes.
+- Add onions, garlic, and diced peppers.
+Cook for 2 minutes.

-Cover and simmer for 20-30 minutes.
-If sauce is too thick, add enough water to achieve the consistency you like.
+- Cover and simmer for 20-30 minutes.
+If the sauce is too thick, add enough water to achieve the consistency you like.

 This recipe is adapted from Cooks.com.